Laurent9770/KryvexTrading.com/SUPABASE_SETUP_GUIDE.md

 ## Environment Variables for Production

-Add these to your Vercel environment variables:
+Add these to your Render environment variables:

 ```
 VITE_SUPABASE_URL=https://your-project-id.supabase.co